ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+and fitting togetlrar tlie following thirtr-f jtbt
+lines from thirty-eight English poets The
 names of the authors are given below: &#x27; &#x27; ,
 V Life. .. . , .:
 1 Why all this toil for triumphs of aa kourri